Mirko Đerić

-Mirko Đerić (Anglicized: Mirko Djeric; Мирко Ђерић; born 17 April 1995) is an Australian-Serbian professional basketball player for the Cairns Taipans of the National Basketball League (NBL).
+Mirko Đerić (Anglicized: Mirko Djeric; Мирко Ђерић; born 17 April 1995) is an Australian-Serbian professional basketball player who plays for KFUM Nässjö of the Swedish Basketligan.

 Professional career

 Djeric started his career in 2012.
 He played for the Bankstown Bruins of the Waratah League, the NBL teams the Wollongong Hawks and the Townsville Crocodiles, and for the Townsville Heat of the Queensland Basketball League.

 Prior to 2016–17 season, he signed for FMP of the Adriatic League.
 Later in 2016, he moved to Vršac of the Basketball League of Serbia.
 On 27 December 2017, he hit 9 three-pointers out of 11 attempts against Split.

 On 30 May 2019, Djeric signed for the Cairns Taipans of the Australian NBL.

 On 8 June 2021, Djeric joined the Cairns Marlins of the NBL1 North.

+Djeric parted ways with the Taipans following the 2022–23 NBL season.

 National team career

 Djeric was a member of the Australia national under-17 basketball team that won the silver medal at the 2012 FIBA Under-17 World Championship.
 Over eight tournament games, he averaged 9.8 points, 2.0 rebounds and 5.6 assists per game.